Is Oracle Pruning the True Oracle?

-\textbf{Structured pruning \textit{vs.}~unstructured pruning.} Network pruning can be classified into structured pruning \cite{li2017pruning,wen2016learning,he2017channel,he2018soft,wang2022emerging} and unstructured pruning \cite{han2015learning,han2015deep,OBD,HasSto93,singh2020woodfisher}, depending on the sparsity structure.
+\textbf{Structured pruning~\textit{vs.}~unstructured pruning.} Network pruning can be classified into structured pruning~\citep{li2017pruning,wen2016learning,he2017channel,he2018soft,wang2022emerging} and unstructured pruning~\citep{han2015learning,han2015deep,OBD,HasSto93,singh2020woodfisher}, depending on the sparsity structure.
 Structured pruning focuses on removing entire structures, such as filters or channels, to reduce computational overhead and improve inference speed.
 In contrast, unstructured pruning removes individual weights, leading to a sparse network, which reduces the model size but offers less practical speedup.
-This paper mainly focuses on structured pruning, specifically filter pruning, as the primary goal with modern networks, such as ResNets \cite{he2016deep}, is to enhance inference speed rather than simply reducing the model size, which was a more significant concern.
+This paper mainly focuses on structured pruning, specifically filter pruning, as the primary goal with modern networks, such as ResNets~\citep{he2016deep}, is to enhance inference speed rather than simply reducing the model size, which was a more significant concern.
 Besides, we also discuss unstructured pruning on MLLM when exploring the phenomena mentioned above.
-For a more comprehensive overview of pruning techniques, several surveys provide detailed coverage of the topic \cite{sze2017efficient,cheng2018model,deng2020model,hoefler2021sparsity,wang2022emerging}.